tdsmith/gaussfitter/README.rst

 Gaussfitter
 ===========

+This is a fork of Adam Ginsburg's gaussfitter.py tool that supports fitting to masked arrays.
+Fitting to masked arrays is much slower than fitting to unmasked arrays.

 This code is taken from agpy, where it has resided for a long time and has had a long, glorious history.

 In short: This is a small toolkit for fitting 2D gaussians.
 It makes use of mpfit.py by Sergei Koposov